Prakartt/Prakartt/README.md

 ### Currently:
 - Exploring Random Forests and probability adjustments in imbalanced datasets.
-- Working with Gemma and Llama models and OpenVINO LLM chatbot with RAG.
 - Thesis on optimizing emergency service placements in urban areas.

 ## 🌐 Socials: